orbit-love/panoramica-docs/docs/developer-guides/memgraph-lab.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

-# Visualize with Memgraph Lab
+# Use Memgraph Lab

 A guide about how to connect to the Memgraph Lab instance, run graph queries to explore the data, and customize with a stylesheet.